LiteApplication/OpenGL-experiments/README.md

 # Voxel Renderer

 This is a simple voxel renderer implemented in C++, utilizing OpenGL for drawing the scene.
-It features a separate thread for chunk building and rendering, a basic wave shader, and random terrain generation using Perlin noise.
+It features a separate thread for chunk building and rendering, a basic wave shader, random terrain generation using Perlin noise and a bit of point lighting.

 ## Dependencies